 Overall the findings of this inspection were that care and support provided for residents was of a good standard.
-They were being supported to make choices and live their lives in line with their wishes and preferences, as much as possible.
+They were being supported to make choices and live their lives, in line with their wishes and preferences, as much as possible.
 They were being supported to stay safe in their home, with a number of restrictive practices in use in line with their assessed needs and risk assessments.
 The provider and person in charge were striving to meet the requirements of the National Standards for Residential Services for Children and Adults with Disabilities 2013.

 The provider had a number of policies, procedures and guidelines in place to guide staff practice in relation to the use of restrictive practices, and the promotion of a restraint free environment.
-The provider's restrictive practice policy required review to ensure it clearly guided staff practice in relation to the types of restrictive practices that need to be documented and reviewed as part of the quarterly restrictive practice meetings.
+The provider's restrictive practice policy was last reviewed in April 2022 and the inspector reviewed it and found that it clearly guided staff practice in relation to the types of restrictive practices that need to be documented and reviewed.

 There were systems in place for recording and monitoring restrictive practices in the centre.
-These included risk assessments, a restrictive practice register, and quarterly reviews meetings.
-The restrictive practice register was being reviewed and updated regularly; however, it did not include a small number of restrictive practices that were being used for safety and to support residents to mobilise.
-There was a template in place for use during restrictive practice review meeting which were due to be held quarterly with the relevant members of the multidisciplinary team.
-However, these meetings had not occurred quarterly for restrictive practices in this centre, in line with the provider's policy.
-For example, the planned meeting for quarter four 2022, and two meetings planned in quarter one 2023 were cancelled.
+These included risk assessments, a restrictive practice register, and clear processes on assessment and reviews.
+The restrictive practice register was being reviewed and updated regularly.
+There was a template in place for use during restrictive practice review meetings which currently were held between the person in charge and the regional director.
+The provider had established a restrictive practice committee that was linked to their human rights committee and the first meeting for this centre with the committee was scheduled for the end of November 2023.
+These meetings were due to be held on a quarterly basis with the relevant members of the multidisciplinary team.
+These meetings were intended to look at all current restrictive practices in place and had a developing structure in place for review and ongoing monitoring.

-In addition to the restrictive practice review meetings, one residents' keyworker had sought the input of the provider's human rights officer to review the restrictive practices in place for them.
-This included a review of how the use and impact of the restrictive practice was communicated to the resident.
-While staff described how residents were involved in the decision making process in relation to the use of restrictive practices, the documentation to capture this required improvement.
-The statement of purpose was available in the centre and was being reviewed regularly; however, it required additional information to demonstrate the procedures in place for when residents' needs cannot be met in the centre.
+In addition to the current local restrictive practice review meetings, residents' keyworkers could seek the input of the provider's human rights committee to review the restrictive practices in place for them if this were felt to be required.
+Current reviews included a review of how the use and impact of the restrictive practice was communicated to the resident.
+Staff described how residents were involved in the decision making process in relation to the use of restrictive practices.

 The provider was effectively planning and managing resources to ensure that restrictive practices were not used to compensate for a lack of resources.
-Staff had completed training such as safeguarding training, and bespoke onsite behaviour support training provided by the clinical nurse specialist.
-The provider was in the process of rolling out new restrictive practice training to members of the management team, and plans were in place to provide this training for all staff.
+Staff had completed training such as safeguarding training and positive behaviour support awareness training.
+The provider had rolled out restrictive practice training to all staff.

 Restrictive practices were being regularly discussed at staff meetings, and during staff supervision.
 The staff team had completed a four module training course on human rights.
-One staff spoke about how human rights training had made them reflect of the importance of exploring the impact of restrictions for residents.
+One staff spoke about how human rights training had made them reflect on the importance of exploring the impact of restrictions for residents.
 They spoke about developing social stories and the importance of regularly discussing restrictions with residents to ensure they continued to understand the rationale for their use.